 Dunmore comprises a short access road leading from the A905, flanked by houses standing in their own gardens.
 This leads to a large open rectangular green.
 Just off to one side is "Lillian's Garden", a lovely little oasis within the village.

 Cottages line three sides of the green, leaving most of the fourth side backed by trees beyond which is the bank of the River Forth.
 Part of this side is also occupied by the wooden clubhouse of the Dunmore Bowling Club, whose well manicured bowling green occupies the half of the village green closest to the river.

-The centrepiece of the other half of the green is a columned and slate-roofed pavilion housing a drinking fountain (see header image) which provides a focal point for the whole village.
+The centrepiece of the other half of the green is a columned and slate-roofed pavilion housing a drinking fountain which provides a focal point for the whole village.
 Elsewhere, the last cottage on the south side of the village was originally the smithy: its identity made clear by a front door shaped as a horseshoe.

-Dunmore's river frontage looks partly across the River Forth to the Ochils beyond, and partly onto a small inlet which bites into this shore of the river.
+Dunmore's river frontage looks north-east over the River Forth to the Ochils beyond.
+There is also a small inlet which bites into this shore of the river.
 Here you find a stone pier once obviously used to moor boats, while the far side of the inlet is the location of more houses, these complete with a semi-island feel.

-A little south of Dunmore, standing back from the main road in its own grounds, is what you could be forgiven for thinking is Dunmore Park House.
-In fact it is the estate parsonage, whose grandeur gives some indication of the style and scale of the now ruinous main house, out of sight in an estate now best known for the marvellous Dunmore Pineapple.
+A little south of Dunmore, standing back from the main road in its own grounds, is what you could be forgiven for thinking is the grand mansion of Dunmore Park.
+In fact it is the estate parsonage, whose grandeur gives some indication of the style and scale of the now ruinous main house, largely hidden by trees in an estate now best known for the marvellous Dunmore Pineapple.